Isaac5886/Predicting-Selling-Price-of-Cars-in-the-Indian-Market-/README.md

 # 🚗 Predicting Selling Price of Cars in the Indian Market
+A machine learning regression project that predict used car prices in the Indian market using Gradient Boosting Regressor.

 # 📌 Project Overview
 The objective of this project is to build a machine learning model that predicts the selling price of used cars in the Indian market based on vehicle specifications and seller-related features.
-This solution can assist: Buyers in evaluating fair prices, Sellers in pricing vehicles competitively, Online automobile platforms in automating price estimation
+This solution can assist buyers in evaluating fair prices, sellers in pricing vehicles competitively, and online automobile platforms in automating price estimation.

 # 📊 Dataset Description
 The dataset used in this project was obtained from Kaggle (CarDekho).
 * Dataset size: 15,411 records
 * Number of features: 14

-# Features
+** Features **
 - *car_name*
 - *brand*
 - *model*